gegoxaren/bzr-test/README.md

 ```

 Note: I did not put my password in the file, and that is something you should not
-do, it is actively discouraged by Bazaar, and it will warn you.
+do, it is actively discouraged by Breezy, and it will warn you.

 Note: GitHub is moving away from allowing password authentication over https,
 so we will need to add an ssh key to make it work.